 Living in our yurts year-round through many New England winters, here are a few things we've learned...

 Insulation is a good thing.
 So is dry fire wood.
 Not just the 'seasoned' stuff, but wood you've cut and split and stacked undercover for a year or so.
-A good airtight stove that you can damp down and let purr all nite is a necessity.
+A good airtight stove that you can damp down and let purr all night is a necessity.

 It takes 30-45 minutes in the winter to bring the temperature from 35 degrees back up to 70 degrees after being gone for the day.
 With a good fire banked for the night, I find on the colder nights (around 0 outside), I rarely need to stoke the fire during the night.
 Warm blankets and a bed raised off the floor make for a cozy night's sleep.
 You'll want an airtight stove that's not too small--it's about a long slow fire, not a quick hot one.
-I recommend the Tempwood stoves--they stopped making them 40 years ago but they still turn up on craigslist, especially near where they were built in western Massachusetts--but there are other great stove manufacturers.
+I recommend the Tempwood stoves--they stopped making them 40 years ago but they still turn up online, especially near where they were built in western Massachusetts--but there are other great stove manufacturers.
 Some yurt dwellers swear by FourDog Stoves.

 It's harder to heat a larger yurt with a stove at the perimeter in northern New England: the heat is less even, and you lose the benefit of heat radiating from the central single-wall stovepipe.
-A seasonal yurt--or a smaller one--will work fine with a stove at the side.
+A three-season-only yurt--or a smaller one--will work fine with a stove at the side.
 The center stove changes the feel of the space from a communal gathering space to a residence, by breaking up the yurt into distinct living, cooking, sleeping sections.

 A small (less than 30,000 BTU) woodstove is not necessarily a problem, but it may mean more time spent tending the fire, and cutting+splitting your wood smaller.
 And harder to keep a fire overnight.
 There's no BTU number per se.
 The one I use and love is 55,000.
 The same company (Tempwood) also made a smaller 35,000 BTU one which I have used for a few winters, but it's more work to fit the wood in (especially before going to bed), and I have to cut the wood smaller.
 You can have a big stove and just not fill it up all the way in spring and fall, of course.
 Works just fine half full.